lue-bird/elm-state-interface/README.md

 ## from model-view-msg-update-sub-cmd to state-interface

-We'll explore a nicer alternative to make the traditional model-view-update simpler and safer
+We'll explore an architecture similar to the traditional model-view-update which is simpler and safer.

 → ["event with state"](event-with-state.md)